 How does Ivory enter the black market?

-Just like the drug trade, many tusks and ivory is then hidden and concealed in shipping containers that are destined for various shipping ports around the world where they are then sold to ‘collectors’, jewellers and dealers that will profit from them.
+Just like the drug trade, many tusks and ivory are then hidden and concealed in shipping containers that are destined for various shipping ports around the world where they are then sold to ‘collectors’, jewellers and dealers that will profit from them.

-How can you help…
+How you can help

 Thankfully, we all have an option here – this killing and black market only exists because people still choose to buy ivory products.

 1.)
 Make your voice heard: Everyone has a voice, an output, an opinion.
 Make this opinion count and share your thoughts with your friends and on social media.

 2.)
-Give your time: If your planning a travelling gap year or want to take a meaningful adventure, why not combine this with charitable work?
+Give your time: If you’re planning a travelling gap year or want to take a meaningful adventure, why not combine this with charitable work?

 3.)
 Donate money: As with most charities, the upkeep, logistics and resources are ultimately funded by money.
 If you wish to donate any amount to the International Anti-poaching Foundation –please use this link or search Google for ‘donate IAPF’.